Simon Williams was born in Stockton-on-Tees in the north east of England.

 In summer 2013 Simon opened a Pop-Up Gallery in Schöneberg.
 What started out as a summer project turned into a one-year adventure with art exhibitions opening every Friday evening.
 Pop-Up Art Gallery Berlin brought together a close community of emerging artists.

 In September 2014 Simon got the keys to a new bigger venue on Nollendorfstrasse, the street of former resident and inspiration, British writer Christopher Isherwood.
-Simon and his network of artists opened The Ballery with an exhibition entitled The Birth of the Cool.
-The Ballery has since curated hundreds of exhibitions, performances and events and continues to develop new works with a collective of international artists based in Berlin.
+Simon opened The Ballery with an exhibition and performance event entitled The Birth of the Cool.
+Simon has continued to create and direct his own productions at The Ballery as well as guide and support local artists who wish to present their own visions.